telus/tds-core/tech-snacks.md

 * Set up linter to lint code that is embedded in markdown files
 * ~~Rectify prettier with our style lint rules (we have ignored a bunch of rules in "config/.stylelintrc.json")~~
 * ~~Fix all the unmet peer dependency warnings we have~~
+* In FlexGrid and FlexGrid/Row, "unwrap" the nested functions that are inside the components.
+These functions should either be changed to variable declarations, or hoisted out of the component function.
+For example: `getClasses` function inside of `FlexGrid` component function.